NEWS, SPORTS, COMMENTARY, POLITICS for Gloucester City and the Surrounding Areas of South Jersey and Philadelphia

 Father’s Groups Help Advance Pennsylvania Bill Supporting Greater Father Involvement

 Dads’ Resource Center is partnering with others to help remove barriers fathers face STATE COLLEGE, Pennsylvania – (April 2022) – Many people are not familiar with how the court, county, and human services systems unnecessarily hinder father family involvement.
-On behalf of the children who lose out on their chance to have their fathers involved in their lives, organizations such as the Dads’ Resource Center are shedding light on the impediments placed on dads struggling...
+On behalf of the children who lose out on their chance to have their fathers involved in their lives, organizations such as the Dads’ Resource Center are shedding light on the impediments placed on dads struggling to be in the lives of their children.
+Due to their dedication and hard work, Pennsylvania is on the path to establishing a committee that...
 Read more →

 GROWING UP IN GLOUCESTER CITY: McGroarty's Basketball Team, Carmen Palmiero League